 Work related musculoskeletal problems including injuries due to manual handling and lifting are the most common type of occupational ill health in the UK.
 Therefore you must take these issues very seriously.
-If your work involves carrying/lifting, completing the correct manual-handling training (including the on-line training on the Cranfield CUTE system) will guard against this for you.
+Completing the correct manual-handling training (including the on-line training) will guard against this for you.
 The training is simple and gives guidance for lifting, carrying and other movements.